EdoardoCostantini/mi-hd/notes/methods.md

 			imputation model);
 		* (2) requires a fully observed y variable.
 For the future, you could take insipiration from the Sequential BART paper but avoid the assumption of knowing the analysis model beforehand;
-		* (3) can only generate 5 multiply imputed datasets.
+		* (3) can only generate 5 multiply imputed datasets in current implementation.
 	* Packages: A 'sbart' package was developed but has been removed from CRAN (and no updates since 2 years).
 		On github you have found 'bartpkg1' which is basically 'sbart'.
 The 'bart' function in BayesianTrees is not directly applicabale as I cannot update the dataset that is used at each iteration of the mcmc